HafslundEcoVannkraft/stratus-tf-github-environments/README.md

 #### GitHub API Limitations with Deployment Policies

-GitHub has a limitation: **you can only have one deployment branch pattern per environment**.
-This means:
+GitHub has limitations on how deployment policies can be configured:

-- If you have both branch patterns and tag patterns, only one can be active
+1. **One pattern type per environment:** You can only have branch patterns OR tag patterns active
-- The module prioritizes tag patterns (`refs/tags/*`) if tag deployments are provided in the yaml manifest.
-- Otherwise, it uses the first branch pattern from your configuration
-- The multiple branch or tag patterns defined in your YAML remain as documentation, but only one can be enforced by GitHub's API

-While the module makes this work as well as possible within GitHub's constraints, be aware that you cannot have both granular branch patterns and tag patterns simultaneously in a single environment.
-If you need both, consider creating separate environments for branch and tag deployments.
+2. **Mutually exclusive settings:** Protected branches and tag policies cannot be used together
+3. **Multiple patterns as documentation:** While you can define multiple patterns in your configuration, GitHub enforces only one pattern type

+These limitations are inherent to GitHub's API implementation, not the module itself.

 #### GitHub API Inconsistencies